 Regardless, stakeholders typically have a few common characteristics:

 - Their opinion matters—Everyone has an opinion, but product managers don’t have to listen to all of them.
-But stakeholders have enough influence and strategic importance to the business that their opinion is important and can impact the ability to advance the product strategy, create a roadmap, and execute it.
+But stakeholders have enough influence and strategic importance to the business that their idea is important and can impact the ability to advance the product strategy, create a roadmap, and execute it.

-- Stakeholders have something product managers need—Whether it’s information, approval, budget, cooperation or a more tangible deliverable, product teams need stakeholders to deliver on their end to move things forward (even if it’s just silent approval).
+- Stakeholders have something product managers need—Whether it’s information, approval, budget, cooperation, or a more tangible deliverable, product teams need stakeholders to deliver on their end to move things forward (even if it’s just silent approval).